23 Best Things to Do in Lahaina (+ Nearby Attractions!)

 You can enjoy a sunset ceremony on the rooftop of Fleetwoods, or attend The Feast at Lele.
 It takes you on a 5-course evening with Polynesian cuisine from Hawaii, Tahiti, Aotearoa, and Samoa.

-Go Surfing in Lahaina
+5. Take a Surfing Lesson in Lahaina

 Before jumping on your surfboard, paddle out to the break wall in Lahaina and get a feel for the waves.
 The class is designed for both beginners and intermediate surfers.